Filing for an Annulment

 If efiling, use filing code SEI when uploading the summons to make sure it is processed correctly.

-You can request this injunction when you file your papers.
+This is an optional injuction you can request when you file your papers.
 The injunction prevents both you and your spouse from doing the following while the case is going on:

 - You cannot hide, sell, or dispose of community property.